 Concerts and more

-One of the country’s oldest music festivals began life at St Andrew’s Hall in 1824 with concerts at the hall.
-The Norfolk & Norwich Festival continues to flourish.
+One of the country’s oldest music festivals began life at St Andrew’s Hall in 1824.
+200 years later, the Norfolk & Norwich Festival continues to flourish with concerts at The Halls as well as throughout Norwich.

 Towns Fund

-Such a historic building makes for an impressive music venue, but the ancient structure also poses challenges.
-Recently, significant repairs to the fabric were identified and are being addressed.
+Such a historic building makes for an impressive venue, but the ancient structure also poses challenges.
+In 2023, significant essential repairs to the roof and windows were identified.
+This caused the closure of The Halls for extensive restoration.

-Following the pandemic, Norwich was awarded a government Towns Fund payment, and part of this £25 million investment is being used by the City Council to improve St Andrew’s Hall.
+Following the pandemic, Norwich was awarded a government Towns Fund payment, and part of this investment was used by the City Council to improve The Halls, improving access and other upgrades.
+This is part of the Norwich 2040 City Vision.

 Heritage

-St Andrew’s Hall is part of Norwich’s fine heritage.
-With a focus on preservation, we hope that future generations will continue to enjoy this treasured medieval building, especially with recommended improvements.
+The Halls have now reopened and are part of Norwich’s fine heritage.
+With a focus on preservation, we hope that future generations will continue to enjoy thess treasured medieval buildings, especially with recommended improvements.